mantidproject/mantid/docs/source/algorithms/LoadPSIMuonBin-v1.rst

 Errors
 ######

-The error for each histogram count is set as the square root of the number of counts.
+For errors we use the Poisson distribution.

 Child Algorithms used
 #####################

-The ChildAlgorithms used by LoadMuonNexus are:
+The ChildAlgorithms used by LoadPSIMuonBin are:

 * :ref:`algm-AddSampleLog-v1` - It adds to the Sample Log of the workspace